We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 It is also called a half and half because of the ratio of freshly brewed tea to lemonade.
 In this case 50% tea to 50% lemonade.

-Does an Arnold Palmer drink have alcohol?
+Does this drink have alcohol?

 No, an Arnold Palmer is alcohol free.
 It’s a refreshing drink that’s perfect to serve any time of the day to young children and adults alike.

-Is an Arnold Palmer bad for you?
+Is this beverage bad for you?